 What about rebates?

 If you have Private Health Insurance with extras cover that covers Acupuncture and Chinese Medicine, you should be able to claim your Acupuncture treatment.
-We have the facilities on site for you to claim your rebate on the spot in the clinic for Acupuncture for cancer patients.

 If you have any further questions about Acupuncture in Cancer Care, or if you would like to make a booking, please contact our friendly reception team on 03 9571 7498 or complete our Contact Us form.